Things to Do

 Conquer the legendary Scafell Pike, England’s tallest mountain.
 Fish in peaceful trout streams and kayak along secluded rivers.
 Or, if you’re feeling brave, don a wetsuit and dive into a lake for an invigorating open water swim.
 With gently rolling farmland and dizzying peaks as your backdrop, you’ll find spectacular views at every turn in the Lake District.

-When William Wordsworth wrote of “Wandering lonely as a cloud” in his Daffodils poem, he was speaking of his beloved Lakes.
-Trace his footsteps and pay a visit to Dove Cottage, or see his writing for yourself in the wooden desk he carved his name into at Hawkshead Grammar School.
-Visit the spots that fired Beatrix Potter’s imagination – from Brockhole to Derwentwater, where Squirrel Nutkin sailed.
+When William Wordsworth wrote “I wandered lonely as a cloud” in his Daffodils poem, he was speaking of his beloved Lakes.
+Trace his footsteps and pay a visit to Dove Cottage, or see his writing for yourself at Hawkshead Grammar School, where he carved his name into a wooden desk.
+Then there are places like Derwentwater, that fired Beatrix Potter’s imagination – the Armitt Museum in Ambleside has a whole section dedicated to her.
 Or pack up your paintbrush and delve into the landscape that stirred J.W.M.
-Turner and John Ruskin.
+Turner.

 FOOD & DRINK

 With all that countryside and fresh air to enjoy, it’s easy to work up an appetite on a luxury break in the Lake District.
-You could feast on herby Cumberland sausage or local Herdwick lamb, accompanied by a glass of craft ale from one of the Lakes’ own breweries.
+You could feast on herby Cumberland sausage in one of Ambleside’s cosy pubs, accompanied by a glass of craft ale.
 Or opt for inventive creations using local, seasonal produce at a Michelin starred fine dining restaurant.
 Just be sure to find time for a nightcap – a little locally-made damson gin goes down a treat.